karenz02/coderbunker.ca/README.md

 Changes can be seen 👉 [coderbunker.ca](https://coderbunker.ca/)

-To be added to Netlify, contact carms.ng@technolibre.ca

 ### Staging

-You can refer to Netlify preview on the pull request.
+You can refer to Netlify deploy preview on the pull request.

-Alternatively, you can use gh-pages 👉 [coderbunker.github.io/coderbunker.ca](https://coderbunker.github.io/coderbunker.ca/)
+You can use gh-pages as an alternative 👉 [coderbunker.github.io/coderbunker.ca](https://coderbunker.github.io/coderbunker.ca/)

 ```
 gatsby clean